 “Becoming a mother can be scary!
 It is a huge transition, and most mothers experience at least some anxiety in early motherhood,” says Hesser.
 However, it’s important to take especially intense or long-lasting anxiety seriously.
 “If a woman is experiencing symptoms of anxiety that feel really distressing or are overwhelming her ability to cope, function or parent,” Hesser says, “she should be seen by a professional trained in assessing perinatal mood and anxiety disorders.”

-Dr. Venuto agrees, adding that all while new parents may experience intermittent worry, you’ll know you’re experiencing postpartum anxiety when your symptoms are impairing your ability to function at home or the workplace.
+Dr. Venuto agrees, adding that while new parents may experience intermittent worry, you’ll know you’re experiencing postpartum anxiety when your symptoms are impairing your ability to function at home or the workplace.

 Dr. Venuto provides some examples: